 In parallel, significant evidence has been demonstrated of the benefits of increased patient engagement in shared decision-making and the consent process, leading to better, often more conservative, decisions.

 The current paper consent process has been demonstrated to be associated with significant errors and inappropriate variation in practice, contributing to both medico-legal risk, system inefficiencies, and poor patient experiences.
-A recent BJS paper highlights many of these issues.

 How does it work?